project-sunbird/sunbird.org-docs/developer-docs/how-to-guide/How_to_upload_existing_content_using_sunbird.md

 * URLs for YouTube videos and other files

-* Videos (.mp4) Later, there will be support for other file formats.
+* Videos (.mp4)

+> Note: More file formats will be supported in future versions of Sunbird.

 Maximum file size supported on the platform: